dotnet/docs-maui/docs/fundamentals/single-project.md

 ### Raw assets

-Raw assets, such as HTML, JSON, and videos, can be added to the single project by dragging them into the _Resources_ folder of your project (or a sub-folder, such as _Resources\Assets_), and setting their build action to `MauiAsset` in the **Properties** window.
+Raw asset files, such as HTML, JSON, and videos, can be added to your app project by dragging them into the _Resources_ folder of your project (or a sub-folder, such as _Resources\Assets_), and setting their build action to `MauiAsset` in the **Properties** window.
 This creates a corresponding entry per asset in the .csproj file for your project:

 ```xml
 <MauiAsset Include="Resources\Assets\index.html" />
 ```

-The raw asset can then be consumed by controls, as required:
+Raw asset can then be consumed by controls, as required:

 ```xaml
 <WebView Source="index.html" />
 ```

-At build time, the raw asset is copied to your app package.
+At build time, raw assets are copied to your app package.

 ### CSS files

-.NET MAUI apps can be styled using Cascading Style Sheets (CSS).
-CSS files can be added to the single project by dragging them into the _Resources_ folder of your project, and setting their build action to `MauiCss` in the **Properties** window.
+Cascading Style Sheet (CSS) files can be added to the single project by dragging them into the _Resources_ folder of your project, and setting their build action to `MauiCss` in the **Properties** window.
 This creates a corresponding entry per CSS file in the .csproj file for your project:

 ```xml
 <MauiCss Include="Resources\styles.css" />